Logarithmic adic spaces: some foundational results: Log adic spaces

-The following special case is useful in many applications: \begin{exam} Let $X$ be smooth rigid analytic variety over a nonarchimedean field $k$.
-Let $\iota: D \Em X$ be a closed immersion such that, analytic locally, $X$ and $D$ are of the form $S \times \bD^m$ and $S \times \{ T_1 \cdots T_m = 0 \}$, where $S$ is a smooth connected rigid analytic variety over $k$, and $\iota$ is the pullback of $\{ T_1 \cdots T_m = 0 \} \Em \bD^m$.
-In this case, we say that $D$ is a \emph{\Pth{reduced} normal crossings divisor} of $X$. \Ref{This definition is justified by \cite[\aThm 1.18]{Kiehl:1967-eeanf}.} Then we equip $X$ with the fs log structure defined as in Example \ref{ex-log-adic-sp-div}, which is compatible with the one of $\bD^m$ as in Example \ref{ex-log-adic-sp-disc} via pullback. \end{exam}
+The following special case is useful in many applications: \begin{exam} Let $X$, $D$, and $k$ be as in Example \ref{ex-log-adic-sp-div}.
+Suppose moreover that $X$ is smooth.
+We say that $D$ is a \emph{\Pth{reduced} normal crossings divisor} of $X$ if, \'etale locally on $X$---or equivalently \Pth{by \cite[\aLem 3.1.5]{deJong/vanderPut:1996-ecras}}, analytic locally on $X$, up to replacing the base field $k$ with a finite separable extension---$X$ and $D$ are of the form $S \times \bD^m$ and $S \times \{ T_1 \cdots T_m = 0 \}$, where $S$ is a smooth connected rigid analytic variety over $k$, and $\iota: D \Em X$ is the pullback of the canonical closed immersion $\{ T_1 \cdots T_m = 0 \} \Em \bD^m$. \Pth{This definition is justified by \cite[\aThm 1.18]{Kiehl:1967-drkab}.} Then we equip $X$ with the fs log structure defined as in Example \ref{ex-log-adic-sp-div}, which is compatible with the one of $\bD^m$ as in Example \ref{ex-log-adic-sp-disc} via pullback. \end{exam}